FTC-23206/.github/docs/_pond/02c-features-kinematics.md

 The classes that deal with Linear Actuation convert **pulses** to **linear distance** (in millimeters) and vice versa, given the parameters of the gear-ratio's and wheel diameters.
 Deals with linear motion.

 ### Pulses/Linear Conversion
+The `LinearActuatorCalculator` converts between measurements in **linear distance** to **pulses**, and vice versa.
+When converting from encoder pulses to distance, you use the `pulsesToDistance` method which receives an integer (pulses) and returns a double (linear distance), and when converting from linear distance to encoder pulses, you use the `lengthToPulses` method which receives a double (linear distance) and returns an integer (pulses).

 ## Angular Actuatation